taqiaden/GraspAgent/README.md

 This repository is under construction.

-Stay tuned for the final issue of GraspAgent 2.0.

 ## Conventions
     - Normal defines a vector emerge out of the surface
     - Approach direction defines a vector pointing to the surface